 Contact us for bookings or for a free pick up at the bus station.

 Bus company: Aung Ka Bar

-There are multiple buses during the day, night buses at 6,7 and 8pm, all arriving in Yenangaung approximately 6 ½ hours later.
+There are multiple mini buses during the day, from 8 am to 2 pm and night buses from 6 pm to 9 pm, all arriving in Yenangaung approximately 6 ½ hours later.

 A little bit of history